jungho/k8s-bootcamp/services/README.md

 * See [pod-details-service](./pod-details-service.yaml) that shows a service that routes to 5 instances of a pod.

-When you use services, you need to decide if they need to be exposed only internal to your K8S cluster or externally to clients outside your cluster (e.g. mobile apps).
+When you use services, you need to decide if they need to be exposed only internally to your K8S cluster or externally to clients outside your cluster (e.g. mobile apps).
 In general, you should only publish services that need to be published to reduce coupling and security exposure.
 How you define the way your services are exposed is through the service type.

 * ClusterIP - exposed only internally.
-This is the default.
+This is the default and in most cases what you want.
+For those services that you want to expose externally to the cluster, you would use one of LoadBalancer or NodePort.
 * LoadBalancer - exposed externally using a load balancer provisioned by the cloud provider
 * NodePort - exposed externally.
 All requests to a specific port on one of your worker nodes will be routed to the service.
 You would use this type when you want to provision your own load balancer.
 * ExternalName - See below.